emacs-berlin/emacs-berlin.org/index.md

 Our next meetup is going to be on Wednesday, June 29th 2022.
 It'll take place online on our Jitsi video chat server.

-No talks yet, have something you want to present?
+No specific talks yet, but we want to chat about and look at various different LSP setups with Emacs (Language Server Protocol - an editor independent framework for programming language specific support such as code completion, linting, inline documentation).

 ### Location